peterdavidconley/btc-wallet-stats/README.md

 ## BTC Wallet Statistics

-A web based application that provides key statistics for Bitcoin wallets such as balance, age, and transaction history.
+A web based application that provides key searchable statistics for Bitcoin wallets such as balance, age, and transaction history.

 ## Motivation